 In addition, our U.S. federal net operating loss carryforwards are subject to review and possible adjustment by the IRS and state tax authorities.
 Under Sections 382 and 383 of the Code, the deductibility of our U.S. federal net operating loss carryforwards and other tax attributes may become subject to an annual limitation in the event of certain cumulative changes in the ownership of our common stock.
 Under Section 382 of the Code, if a corporation experiences an "ownership change," the corporation's ability to use its pre-change net operating loss carryforwards to offset its post-change income may be limited.
-An ownership change pursuant to Section 382 of the Code generally occurs if one or more stockholders or groups of stockholders who own at least 5 percent of a corporation's stock increase their ownership by more than 50 percentage points over their lowest ownership percentage within a rolling threeyear period.
+An ownership change pursuant to Section 382 of the Code generally occurs if one or more stockholders or groups of stockholders who own at least 5 percent of a corporation's stock increase their ownership by more than 50 percentage points over their lowest ownership percentage within a rolling three-year period.
 If we have experienced an ownership change at any time since our inception, utilization of the U.S. federal net operating loss carryforwards or other

 U.S. federal tax attributes would be subject to an annual limitation under Section 382 of the Code, which is determined by first multiplying the value of our common stock at the time of the ownership change by the applicable long-term tax-exempt rate, and then could be subject to additional adjustments, as required.
 Any limitation may result in expiration of a portion of our U.S. federal net operating loss carryforwards before utilization.
 Additionally, future changes in our stock ownership, which may be outside our control, may trigger an ownership change.
-Our U.S. federal net operating loss carryforwards.
+Our U.S. federal net operating losses may also be impaired under state tax laws.
+Accordingly, we may not be able to utilize a material portion of our U.S. federal net operating loss carryforwards.
 We have not yet determined any resulting limitations on our ability to utilize our net operating loss carryforwards and other tax attributes.
 If we earn taxable income for U.S. federal income tax purposes in the future, such limitations could result in increased future income tax liability to us and our future cash flows could be adversely affected.
 We have recorded a valuation allowance related to our net operating loss carryforwards and other deferred tax assets due to the uncertainty of the ultimate realization of the future benefits of those assets.